University-of-Delaware-IT-RCI/auto_tmpdir/README.md

 The plugin accepts the following command-line options to srun/salloc/sbatch:

 ```
-      --tmpdir=<path>         Use the given path as the base directory for
-                              temporary files.
-      --no-step-tmpdir        Do not create per-step sub-directories.
       --no-rm-tmpdir          Do not automatically remove temporary directories
                               for the job/steps.
       --use-shared-tmpdir     Create temporary directories on shared storage